West Bengal Professional Tax

 - Failure to pay tax by an enrolled person.

-- Furnishing incorrect information in a return.
+- We are furnishing incorrect information in Return.

 - Refusal or negligence to provide information as required under the law.

 - Failure to produce and explain records and books of accounts for inspection as required by an authority under the law.